bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

           kind: DockerImage
           name: artifacts.developer.gov.bc.ca/<repo-name>/<image>:<tag>
 ```
-You don't need to use dockerStrategy here.
+Note: you don't need to use dockerStrategy in your BuildConfig.
 It works the same way under other types of strategy as well.

-Don't forget that you need to update the image URL to point explicitly at Artifactory.
-If there's no URL, it will default to DockerHub.

-You can now use this image in your build or deployment.
+This is simply the example we have used.

+You can also point an ImageSteam object at Artifactory using this same process.
+However, be aware that your `ReferencePolicy` must be `source` - if you use `local`, OpenShift will try to log into its internal registry with the Artifactory pull secret, which will fail.

 ## Node Package Manager (NPM)
 The `npm-remote` repository in Artifactory points to the [public default NPM repository](https://registry.npmjs.org).
 If you wish to pull from a different repository, such as a private one, replace all references to `npm-remote` below with your repository's name.